Grammatical aspect in the Slavic languages: Imperatives

-Imperatives are found using both perfective and imperfective forms, though the use of one or the other semantically is somewhat controversial.
+Imperatives are found using both perfective and imperfective forms, though the use of one or the other semantically is somewhat variable.
 In general, non-negative imperfective usage may indicate politeness, though it may also indicate vulgarity and urgency as well.
 Perfective usage may show completion, as in other verbal constructions, but may be rudely abrupt or more neutrally polite.
 In Russian, for example, the perfective form сядь (sjad', 'sit down!') contrasts with the imperfective садись (sadis', 'be seated!').
-The Russian perfective form implies a kind of social distance, giving a neutral tone in terms of politeness in formal contexts; the imperfective, by being less distant, can be perceived as extremely polite or exceptionally rude depending on context.
 In Czech, the use of perfective imperatives tend to express a lack of agency by the subject over the outcome, such as getting a cold.

+Sociolinguistic considerations may also be involved.
+The Russian perfective form, for example, implies a kind of social distance, giving a neutral tone in terms of politeness in formal contexts; the imperfective, by being less distant, can be perceived as extremely polite or extremely rude depending on context.
+For example, when the speaker is in a position to grant permission, the imperfective form of 'to open' can signal begrudging acquiescence by itself or strong encouragement with an adverb like конечно (konechno, 'of course').
+Conversely, its perfective counterpart can signal neutral acquiescence or mild encouragement.
+Russian, however, is unique in this way; no other Slavic language allows the imperfective in these contexts.
+The Russian linguist Ilya Shatunovsky attributes this imperfective use as a social understanding between the speaker and interlocutor that the interlocutor has already decided to carry out the action at hand, showing that the "gruff acquiescence" is something akin to resignation whereas the strong encouragement signals support.
+The Italian linguist Rosanna Benacchio, on the other hand, suggests that the imperfective signals the beginning of or in the middle of the action and the perfective signals its result.
+The implication of politeness thus derives from the speaker's implied distance from the action itself.

+In general, the East Slavic languages do not use the imperfective imperative in commands, nor the perfective imperative in friendly invitations.
+Other Slavic languages typically use perfective in a wide array of friendly invitations, though Bulgarian may use the imperfective to signal a special social closeness with the listener, especially in female speech.
+In all other cases, the imperfective is ungrammatical in friendly invitations outside of East Slavic.
+(Note: Polish has a one-word exception to this rule, sjadać ('to sit down'), which can be used in the imperfective.)

 In negative imperatives, there is a tendency towards imperfective forms, though the use of imperative perfective verbs can be used as a warning; compare the Czech imperfective neplač ('don't cry') with the Russian perfective не упадите (ne upadite; 'don't fall, be careful not to fall').
 Negative imperative sentences show similar distribution in aspectual usage as negative declarative sentences.
 Among the South Slavic languages, only Slovene uses perfectives regularly in these contexts.